ribbonlillia/ribbonlillia/README.md

 # me core (not clickbait)
 ### i have many names

-mackenzie, ophelia, bunnie, engel, kou ETC.
+mackenzie, ophelia, bun, engel, koushi, celeste, ETC.

-but i only use the first 2
+but i only use the first 3

 BTW MY PFP IS NOE AKA MY FURSONA HII HEY awoooooo